-9 Bauckham, Climax of Prophecy, 171; also Walker: "Its reference to the Lord's 'crucifixion' makes it impossible to deny an allusion to Jerusalem", Jesus and the Holy City, 254.
+10 Bauckham, Climax of Prophecy, 171; also Walker: "Its reference to the Lord's 'crucifixion' makes it impossible to deny an allusion to Jerusalem", Jesus and the Holy City, 254.

-10 Cf. Pilchan Lee: "John's way of dealing with the traditions in the OT and the early Jewish literature is intended to emphasize the full fulfilment of the eschatological expectation in them", The New Jerusalem in the Book of Revelation: A Study of Revelation 21-22 in the Light of its Background in Jewish Tradition, Tübingen: Mohr Siebeck 2001, 288.
+11 Cf. Pilchan Lee: "John's way of dealing with the traditions in the OT and the early Jewish literature is intended to emphasize the full fulfilment of the eschatological expectation in them", The New Jerusalem in the Book of Revelation: A Study of Revelation 21-22 in the Light of its Background in Jewish Tradition, Tübingen: Mohr Siebeck 2001, 288.

 heaven and the new earth" (Rev 21,1).
-Here God will dwell amongst his peoples and there will be no more suffering (Rev 21,3-4).11
+Here God will dwell amongst his peoples and there will be no more suffering (Rev 21,3-4).
+12

-Our concern here is not so much with the nature of this eternal fulfilment, 12 but with its relation to the earthly and historical city of Jerusalem.
-In his thorough study of the subject, Peter Walker summarizes this relation as follows: "The fact that this city is called by the name 'Jerusalem' and not by some quite different name is significant.
+Our concern here is not so much with the nature of this eternal fulfilment, 13 but with its relation to the earthly and historical city of Jerusalem.
+In his thorough study of the subject, Peter Walker summarizes this relation: "The fact that this city is called by the name 'Jerusalem' and not by some quite different name is significant.
 It is the purposes of Israel's God, the God associated with Jerusalem, which are now being fulfilled; there is a golden thread of continuity from the Old Testament into the New.
 This reflects John's assumption that Jerusalem itself as a city had been peculiarly significant in God's purposes."
-However, while the transfer of the name 'Jerusalem' to the post-historical New Jerusalem honours the special significance of historical Jerusalem in God's purposes, it also raises the question of whether there will actually be a geographical connection between the two cities.
-Many Christians seem to take this for granted and imagine that, at the end of history, the New Jerusalem will simply 'descend from heaven' (21,2.10) upon the historical Jerusalem, thus restoring, renewing and transforming this city.
-Other interpreters strenuously deny there will ever be a physical connection between the earthly and heavenly Jerusalem.
+14 However, while the transfer of the name 'Jerusalem' to the post-historical New Jerusalem honours the special significance of historical Jerusalem in God's purposes, it also raises the question of whether there will actually be a geographical connection between the two cities.
+Many Christians seem to take this for granted, and imagine that, on 'descending from heaven', the New Jerusalem will simply transform and replace the historical Jerusalem at the end of history.
+15

 In fact, the precise connection between the historical Jerusalem and its eternal fulfilment, the New Jerusalem, is difficult to ascertain without knowing the fate of the first and the location of the second on its 'descent from heaven'.
-Without a more thorough investigation of the text, it is somewhat hypothetical to affirm or deny that there will be a physical connection between the earthly and heavenly Jerusalem.
-So, a second aim of this work, then, will be to examine evidence in the text that may help us determine whether, or not, there will be a geographical connection between the present historical Jerusalem and the future New Jerusalem.
+Without a more thorough investigation of the text, it is somewhat hypothetical to affirm that there will be no physical connection between the earthly and heavenly Jerusalem.
+16 This may indeed be true, but some textual evidence is required to argue that the New Jerusalem 'descends from heaven' at a site unrelated to that of its historical predecessor.
+A second aim of this work, then, will be to determine from the text whether, or not, there is evidence for a geographical connection between the present historical Jerusalem and the future New Jerusalem.